Topener/jQuery.dataformValidate/README.md

     Required: <input type="text" data-validate="required minlength=4 maxlength=12 numeric" />

-<b>dateFormat</b> should only contain "m", "d" and/or "y" for validation.
-They represent month/day/year.

 <h3>CSS</h3>

 The only CSS required, is to highlight the fields.
 This is a simple, but effective example: